 Jackie Kay is the author of some 30 works, including plays, poetry, prose (fiction and non-fiction), children’s literature, short stories and a ground-breaking novel.
 She has won or been shortlisted for over 20 literary awards and prizes, including the Guardian Fiction Prize, the inaugural Forward Prize for Poetry for a single poem, the Somerset Maugham Award and the Costa Poetry Award.
 She is the Scots Makar, professor of Creative Writing at Newcastle University, Chancellor of the University of Salford and a CBE.

 Kay’s work is remarkable for its range of genres, its consistent reinvention of forms, and its marriage of intimate, domestic depictions of individual lives with broad political and philosophical themes.
 In works such as her breakthrough poetry collection, The Adoption Papers (1991), the novel Trumpet (1998) – a path-breaking depiction of trans identity – and the autobiographical Red Dust Road (2010), her publications explore identity, individuality and belonging, and love between family members, lovers and friends.
-Amongst many other questions, her works asks what Britishness is, what race means, what it is to love, and what gender is, and can be.
+Amongst many other questions, her works ask what Britishness is, what race means, what it is to love, and what gender is, and can be.

 This international conference, the first on Kay’s work, brings together scholars from a wide range of literary and cultural studies.
 The British Council describe Kay as having, over the past two decades, ‘moved from marginal voice to national treasure.’
 This conference will examine the work that has marked Kay’s shift from the margins to the centre, addressing a writer whose work has expanded the scope of British literature.
-We welcome papers on any topic related to Kay’s writing, including, but not limited to:

 The conference is sponsored by Glyphi and by the Literature and Cultural History Research Institute at Liverpool John Moores University.
 Selected papers from the conference will be published as Jackie Kay: Critical Essays, with a foreword by Kay, as part of Gylphi’s Contemporary Writers: Critical Essays series (Series Editor: Dr Sarah Dillon).